Asset Bubbles and Inflation

 The AI Hyperscalers

 The four leading capex spenders today, Amazon, Microsoft, Alphabet, and Meta have been dubbed the hyperscalers for their massive data centers and cloud computing businesses that can scale up and down based on customer demand including demand for AI training and inference services.
-It is a high-capex and relatively low-profit margin competitive business.
+It is a high-capex, relatively low-profit margin competitive business.
 In the chart below, we show the capex spending trends and combined market caps of the four hyperscalers.

 Meta does not compete in the cloud business but is still considered the fourth largest hyperscaler based on its massive data centers and high capex spend.
 Meta is building organic AI technology and applying it to its social media and advertising business.
 The high capital investment required to compete in the AI hyperscale business is extraordinary.
 The biggest portion of this spending today is going to richly priced, fast-depreciating Nvidia GPUs.

 Disclosure: Crescat may or may not hold positions at any given time in the securities referenced herein.
 This is not a recommendation or endorsement to buy or sell any security or other financial instrument.
+The information reflected in the chart above is represented through the June quarter of 2024.

-Tech Hyperscaling is Not Necessarily a New Phenomenon
+Tech Hyperscaling is Not a New Phenomenon

 Disclosure: Crescat may or may not hold positions at any given time in the securities referenced herein.
 This is not a recommendation or endorsement to buy or sell any security or other financial instrument.
+The information reflected in the chart above is represented through the June quarter of 2024.

 What Happened to the Y2K High-End Equipment Dealers?

 Disclosure: Crescat may or may not hold positions at any given time in the securities referenced herein.
 This is not a recommendation or endorsement to buy or sell any security or other financial instrument.
+The data reflected is daily from 1997 through 2002 extracted from the Bloomberg database as of 8/30/24.

 The Capex Cycle for Mining Looks Bullish

-“Bull markets are born on pessimism, grow on skepticism, mature on optimism, and die on euphoria” – John Templeton
+“Bull markets are born on pessimism, grow on skepticism, mature on optimism, and die on euphoria.” – John Templeton

 Historic Divergence in Long-Term Inflation Expectations